 Birmingham Centenary Sq.

-competition concept – From Living Room to Play Room
+RIBA competition – From Living Room to Play Room, Budget: £10m

-Three principal cross-routes take account of the strategic significance of the square, strung with lights and lined by pavilions, turning the rush hour into an animated promenade.
-Variously mounted on wheels and tracks, pavilions unfold to offer: bike repair for the rushed commuter; yoga mats for meditation at dawn; coffee for the insomniac urban activist; play furniture for families strewn across the carpet; film screenings for young and old; event tickets for the cultural enthusiast.
+Our proposal comprises a family of mobile follies and inclined landscape interventions, choreographed around existing assets, acting as catalysts for an active everyday street live.
+Three principal cross-routes take account of the strategic significance of the square; strung with lights and lined by pavilions.
+Variously mounted on wheels and tracks, pavilions unfold to offer: bike repair for the rushed commuter; yoga mats for meditation at dawn; coffee for the insomniac urban activist; play furniture for families; film screenings for young and old; event tickets for the cultural enthusiast.
 Myriad intimate gathering spaces and informal routes unfold within the square.

 And come the next event, toys are tidied away, pavilions retracted to the perimeter, performance stage and tiers swung into position.